 Optimizing The Getup - Part 7: Standing

-Last week I closed out the ground-based movements with the transition from three-point stance to half-kneeling.
+Last week we closed out the ground-based movements with the transition from three-point stance to half-kneeling.

-In the post I talked about the two different ways you can perform your transition:
+In the post we talked about the two different ways you can perform your transition:

 Each works well in placing you in an optimal position to complete your Getup.

-One saves your knees a bit more (in my opinion), while the other is a bit more direct.
+One saves your knees a bit, while the other is more direct.

 Today we complete the Getup by standing up from half-kneeling.